caresdev/restaurant-menu/README.md

 - **Product Details:** Each product includes a title, an image, a description, and a price.

 ## Future Goals
-This project currently provides a basic implementation of a restaurant menu.
+This project currently provides a basic implementation of a digital menu.
 Future enhancements could include:
 - **Advanced Frontend Technologies:** Migrating to frameworks like React or Next.js for a more dynamic and responsive user experience.
 - **Image Zoom:** Implementing a feature to zoom in on product images.
 - **Shopping Cart:** Adding a shopping cart feature to allow users to select multiple items.